anthonysharpy/theta-surface/readme.md

 2. Build the project.

 ```
-cargo build
+cargo build --release
 ```

 3. Download the latest market data.
 This is semi-optional as the software is packaged with data by default.
 However, since expired options are discarded, if you don't download fresh data then none of the included data might be useable.
 It can also cause some graphs to fail to be built.
 The data takes 5-10 minutes to download and is saved in `/data`.

 ```
-./target/debug/ThetaSurface fetch-market-data
+./target/release/ThetaSurface fetch-market-data
 ```

 4. Fit the volatility surface for the downloaded data.
 This data is also saved in `/data`.
-Fitting takes 2-10 minutes on a lower-mid-range laptop, depending on the data.

 ```
-./target/debug/ThetaSurface build-surface
+./target/release/ThetaSurface build-surface
 ```

 5. Generate graphs showing the implied volatility against strike price for each option expiry.
 These are saved to `/data/graphs` as .png files.

 ```
-./target/debug/ThetaSurface build-graphs
+./target/release/ThetaSurface build-graphs
 ```

 ## How it works